LL-37 emerging

 Chronic Lyme Disease

 This connection is directly relevant to the Lyme patient population.
-Many chronic Lyme patients have suboptimal vitamin D levels, which may compound their immune impairment:
+Many chronic Lyme disease treatment patients have suboptimal vitamin D levels, which may compound their immune impairment:

 1. Impaired LL-37 production — reduced ability to disrupt Borrelia biofilms and kill planktonic bacteria